electricherd/audiobookfinder/README.md

 (still early version of drawing, and directly [editable](https://www.draw.io/?mode=github))

 ### Issues
+* cross compiling for windows is almost impossible yet, though travis now can support, even in a local VM it is very difficult.
+OpenSSL, Libsodium are possible but since mDNS or bonjour is used, this looks frustratingly impossible
 * logging from other modules too detailed/too much
 * how to decide if an mDNS device is duplicated (more than 1 ipAdress representation, which is correct?, and do they come not within the same record)
 * no net is a problem